alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/seata-example/readme.md

 **NOTE**: In fact, Seata supports different applications that use totally unrelated databases, but here we chose to use only one database for a simple demonstration of one principle.

-Will application in the resources directory of the `account-server`, `order-service`, `storage-service` three applications.
+Will application in the resources' directory of the `account-server`, `order-service`, `storage-service` three applications.
 The following configuration in the yml file is modified to the actual configuration in your running environment.

 ```
 base: